 This situation tends to be generalized in all the suburbs that are provided with a treatment system where wastewaters are discharged.
 Following an investigation carried out within the framework of NSLC (1998), a total of 70 areas using wastewaters are spread out in the territory.
-This practice is not free of dangerous consequences on environment; for example:
+This practice is not free of dangerous consequences on human health and on environment.
+For example:

-- 1- Difficulty and high cost of the processing and the production of potable water. - 2- Many section of water courses in the country present a largely weak quantity of dissolved oxygen, and even a deficit in oxygen when these discharges are important, which causes massive fish mortality, and; - 3- Many dam volumes present marks of eutrophication, as a consequence of the important phosphor and nitrogen wastes.
+- 1. Spread of water diseases (more than 4000 cases of Typhoid, and more than 200 case of malaria have been noted in 1994, some cholera sources in the Sebou basin). - 2.
+Difficulty and high cost of processing for the production of potable water. - 3.
+Many section of water courses in the country present a largely weak quantity of dissolved oxygen, and even a deficit in oxygen when these discharges are important, which causes massive fish mortality, and - 4.
+Many dam volumes present marks of eutrophication, as a consequence of the important phosphor and nitrogen wastes.